chef/automate/dev-docs/adding-data/adding_test_data.md

 ----------------------------------------------------------------------------------
 # DELETING DATA

-to delete the postgres data:
+to delete the postgres scanjobs data:

 `A2_URL='https://a2-dev.test' A2_TOKEN='token_val' components/compliance-service/scripts/delete-pg-data.sh`